arkovia/acts/legislative-standard.md

 5. Law
 ```

-#### Segment 3: Law Structure
+#### Segment 3: Law Elements
-The Law Structure is the structure used to implement the law and create the various referrable articles.
-The Structure they follow is Part, Section, Segment & Paragraph (which is optional)
+The Law Elements are the the various hierarchical elements deisnged to be easily followed, and easily referred.
+The Law Elements are used to implement the law.

 ```markdown
 ## Part {{ partNumber }}: {{Title}}